PaulineGHG/Ontology_sunburst/README.md

 # Ontosunburst

-Sunburst visualisation of sets of metabolic object according to their classes of an ontology.
+Sunburst visualisation of an ontology representing classes of sets of metabolic objects

 ## Requirements